Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Decoys: Fake Services that Attract Agents

-Here, the activation event is the exploitation of the SQL injection vulnerability, which can occur in two ways: \textbf{(1)}~When the attacker exploits the SQL injection directly to bypass authentication in the login page (\eg using the payload \textit{' or 1=1'}), the payload is injected in the HTML page resulting from the successful authentication. \textbf{(2)}~When the attacker exploits the SQL injection to dump the content of the database (\eg using \textit{sqlmap}~\cite{sqlmap}), the payload is injected as the sole content of the DB.\\
+Here, the activation event is the exploitation of the SQL injection vulnerability, which can occur in two ways: \textbf{(1)}~When the attacker exploits the SQL injection directly to bypass authentication in the login page (\eg using the payload \texttt{' OR 1=1'}), the payload is injected in the HTML page resulting from the successful authentication. \textbf{(2)}~When the attacker exploits the SQL injection to dump the content of the database (\eg using \textit{sqlmap}~\cite{sqlmap}), the payload is injected as the sole content of the DB.\\

-The selection of these decoy services is intentional.
-They represent some of the most frequently misconfigured and vulnerable systems used in Capture The Flag (CTF) competitions, which serve as a key public source of cybersecurity knowledge for LLMs~\cite{shao2024nyuctfdatasetscalable}.
+Our selection of these decoy services is intentional.
+They represent some of the most frequently misconfigured and vulnerable systems used in Capture The Flag (CTF) competitions, which serve as a pivotal publicly-available resource of cybersecurity knowledge used by LLMs~\cite{shao2024nyuctfdatasetscalable}.
 By targeting these services, we strategically leverage the inherent biases of LLMs, making them more likely to be drawn toward the decoys.
 We aim to create a \textit{supernormal stimulus}~\cite{tinbergen2020study}, prompting \cyberagents to follow and fall for these exaggerated cues.\footnote{Supernormal stimuli are heightened versions of natural signals that elicit a stronger response than the original, often observed in both animal and human behavior.}

-Nonetheless, it is crucial to emphasize that \NAME is designed with flexibility in mind and can be easily adapted to other services or integrated with existing honeypot frameworks.
+Nonetheless, we emphasize that \NAME is designed as a modular framework and can be adapted to other services or integrated with existing honeypot frameworks.

-\subsubsection{Hiding Payloads from Regular Users}
+\subsection{Hiding Payloads from Regular Users}

-To prevent prompt injections from impacting human operators who might interact with the decoys—whether with honest or malicious intent—we hide the payloads from the human eye, rendering them \TT{invisible} to typical interaction interfaces like terminals and browsers.
+To prevent our prompt injections from disrupting human operators who might interact with the decoys—whether with honest or malicious intent—we hide the payloads from the human eye, rendering them \TT{invisible} to typical interaction interfaces like terminals and browsers.
 This approach also minimizes the chances that hands-on-keyboard attackers will identify the service as a decoy or detect defenses against \cyberagents during a possible initial manual reconnaissance phase.

 For terminals (or any form of CLI interface), we accomplish this by employing a simple yet effective strategy: utilizing ANSI escape sequences.
 ANSI escape sequences are control codes supported by all modern terminal applications to format text, such as changing colors, cursor position, or text styles like bold or underline.
 In our setting, we exploit these sequences to make payload text invisible when displayed in terminals; in particular, we use the concealing operator \TT{\textbackslash033[8m}.
 Figure~\ref{fig:ansi_escape} illustrates an example of this operator in action and how it is applied to the payload.
 Meanwhile, \cyberagents process the raw output generated by the target system (shown in frame (b) of Figure~\ref{fig:ansi_escape}).
 Although this raw text still includes the escape sequence, it does not seem to influence the behavior of the \cyberagent.
 We utilize ANSI escape sequences due to their simplicity in implementation and reliability.
 However, more sophisticated techniques, such as leveraging UNICODE characters~\cite{goodin_2024}, can be employed to further obscure payloads from human observers.\\